 Both Kristen and Emily talk a lot about the science behind WHOOP and how it can help improve human performance.

 WHOOP is by far my favorite fitness and sleep tracker, and features like the WHOOP Journal keep making this wearable even more valuable.

 Some WHOOP members aren’t happy with the fact that the company charges a monthly membership fee, but by doing so, WHOOP can continue to release awesome new features like the WHOOP Journal.
 Case in point, my contact at WHOOP told me that they will continue releasing a new feature every month, and I can’t wait for what they have in the pipeline.

 As far as the Journal is concerned, I’m more than thrilled about the ability to provide detailed feedback about my lifestyle choices every morning, and to find out how my behavior impacts my performance, recovery and sleep.

-PS: If you aren’t a WHOOP member yet but would like to become one, make sure to use this link* to get $30 off your membership!
+PS: If you aren’t a WHOOP member yet but would like to become one, make sure to use this link to get a free month added to your new subscription!

 Michael is a healthy living enthusiast and CrossFit athlete whose goal is to help people achieve optimal health by bridging the gap between ancestral living and the demands of modern society.